se-edu/se-book/specifyingRequirements/userStories/usage/text.md

 ****Step 2:**** **Define the _problem scope_:**

-Decide that exact problem you are going to solve for the target user.
+Decide the exact problem you are going to solve for the target user.
 It is also useful to specify what related problems it will _not_ solve so that the exact scope is clear.

 > ProductX helps Jean keep track of all her school contacts.
 It does not cover communicating with contacts.

 ****Step 3:**** **List _scenarios_ to form a _narrative_:**

-Think of the various likely scenarios your target user is likely to go through as she uses your app.
+Think of the various scenarios your target user is likely to go through as she uses your app.
 Following a chronological sequence as if you are telling a story might be helpful.

 <blockquote>